busterbenson/public/README.md

 Things I'd like to have primed in my brain every morning.

 1. Be wholehearted
-2. Love my family
-3. Ride a bike on my 100th birthday
+2. Ride a bike on my 100th birthday
-4. Remember, I will die
+3. Remember, I will die

 # Review Every Month
 Things I'd like to check in on at the beginning of every month.